 Tailored to individuals, couples, teens, and offering psychiatry services, Talkspace plans kick off at a wallet-friendly $69 per week.
 What’s more, many health insurances also cover their services, enhancing accessibility and affordability.
 Complete a questionnaire and get matched with the right therapist for you.

-If you can’t find what you are looking for with the previous two online counseling services, or if you want to see a clinical sexologist who takes in-person visits, take a look at the American Board of Sexology.
+If you want to see a clinical sexologist who takes in-person visits, take a look at the American Board of Sexology.
 This website provides a list of those certified by the Board, which you can filter by location and specialty.

 What is a clinical sexologist?